-What: There were 151 enteric disease cases reported during 2008.
-Campylobacteriosis was the most frequently reported enteric disease with 60 cases (39%), followed by giardiasis at 39 cases (25%) and salmonellosis at 27 (18%).
-Reports of suspect foodborne illness clusters without an identified bacteria or virus were investigated but are not included in these data.
+What: There were 122 total enteric disease cases reported during 2009.
+Giardia was the most frequently reported enteric disease with 35 cases (29%), followed by salmonellosis at 30 cases (25%) and campylobacteriosis at 26 (21%).
+Reports of suspect foodborne illness clusters without an identified bacteria or virus were investigated but are not included in this data.

-Who: Enteric diseases were reported most often among youth 10 to 19 years old.
+Who: Enteric diseases were reported most often among youth 0 to 9 years old.

-Where: Enteric diseases were reported among residents of every city within Davis County except for Fruit Heights and Hill Air Force Base.
-The rate by city varied, but the average number of enteric diseases was 5 per 10,000 residents, down from 15 per 10,000 in 2007.
-However, West Bountiful had a much higher rate of enteric diseases due to a summer outbreak of campylobacteriosis involving a youth group.
+Where: Enteric diseases were reported among residents of every city within Davis County except for Sunset and Woods Cross.
+The rate by city varied, but the average number of enteric diseases was 3.6 per 10,000 residents, down from 5 per 10,000 in 2008.

 When: Enteric diseases are reported year-round, with a heavier occurrence during the summer months.
-The large numbers of reports, in July, were due to an outbreak of campylobacteriosis.